grafana/grafana/docs/sources/administration/manage-users-and-permissions/manage-dashboard-permissions/enable-dashboard-preview-explore.md

 ## Before you begin

-- Ensure you have organization administrator privileges
+- Ensure that you have access to the Grafana server

 **To enable viewers to preview dashboards and use Explore**:

 1. Open the Grafana configuration file.

-   For more information about the Grafana configuration file and its location, refer to [Configuration]({{< relref "../../administration/configuration">}}).
+   For more information about the Grafana configuration file and its location, refer to [Configuration]({{< relref "../../../administration/configuration">}}).

 1. Locate the `viewers_can_edit` parameter.
 1. Set the `viewers_can_edit` value to `true`.